Hanover Bancorp (HNVR)

 Michael P. Puorro, Chairman & Chief Executive Officer

-Mr. Puorro has over 35 years of banking experience, developing and leading successful financial institutions.
-He was appointed CEO of Hanover Bancorp in January 2016 and also became head of the Bank's holding company in 2016.
-Under his leadership, Hanover Bancorp completed its Initial Public Offering (IPO) in May 2022.
-Prior to Hanover, Mr. Puorro served as Co-Chairman and President of Madison National Bancorp, Inc. and Madison National Bank, where he was part of an entrepreneurial team that raised $32.5 million in capital from a private placement.
-He also held positions as Executive Vice President and Chief Financial Officer at New York Community Bancorp, Inc., a thrift with over $24 billion in assets, and Roslyn Bancorp, Inc., where he helped coordinate growth from under $1 billion to over $12 billion in assets.
+Mr. Puorro has over 35 years of banking experience and has led Hanover Community Bank as Chairman & Chief Executive Officer since 2012, and the holding company since 2016.
+Under his leadership, Hanover Bancorp successfully completed its Initial Public Offering (IPO) in May 2022.
+Prior to Hanover, Mr. Puorro was the Co-Chairman and President of Madison National Bancorp, Inc., and Madison National Bank, where he was a key member of an entrepreneurial group and executive management team that raised $32.5 million in capital from a private placement.
+He also served as Executive Vice President and Chief Financial Officer of New York Community Bancorp, Inc., and Roslyn Bancorp, Inc., where he was instrumental in coordinating growth from less than $1 billion to over $12 billion in assets.
+Mr. Puorro helped found Madison National Bank, which was subsequently sold to FNBNY Bancorp, and also founded First National Bank of New York (Melville) in 2005.
+He was also a former senior member in the Financial Services Group of KPMG LLP.
+As of February 12, 2026, he also serves as President of both the company and the bank.

 Lance P. Burke, Executive Vice President & Chief Financial Officer

-Mr. Burke joined Hanover Bancorp in May 2021, bringing over 20 years of experience in the banking industry with expertise in accounting, operations, and mergers and acquisitions.
-He is responsible for all aspects of financial management for the Company and the Bank, as well as investor relations and facilities management.
-Before joining Hanover, Mr. Burke was Senior Vice President & Controller of Dime Bank (formerly BNB Bank) for 12 years, where he was instrumental in three acquisitions and one merger of equals.
-He began his career in banking at New York Community Bank, serving as Assistant Vice President of Financial Reporting.
+Mr. Burke joined Hanover in May 2021 as Deputy Chief Financial Officer and was appointed Executive Vice President & Chief Financial Officer in September 2021.
+He brings over 20 years of experience in the banking industry with extensive accounting, operations, and M&A expertise.
+Prior to Hanover, Mr. Burke served as Senior Vice President & Controller of Dime Bank (formerly BNB Bank) for 12 years, where he was integral to three acquisitions and one merger of equals.
+He began his banking career as a teller and then moved to Assistant Vice President of Financial Reporting at New York Community Bank, where he spent his first ten years.

 Joseph F. Burns, Executive Vice President & Chief Lending Officer